Azure/toketi-iothubreact/README.md

 }
 ````

+Note that the library will automatically use these environment variables, unless overridden
+in the configuration file (all the default settings are stored in `reference.conf`).

-The logging level can be managed via akka configuration, for example:
+The logging level can be managed overriding Akka configuration, for example:

 ```
 akka {